 Autumn update 2024

-A warm welcome to new group members Blanka Gaál and Tihana Štefanić who arrived in October and are working on LMFP modelling/testing and electrochemical-thermal-mechanical coupling in large format cells, respectively, both with industry partners.
+A warm welcome to our new group members Blanka Gaál and Tihana Štefanić who arrived in October and are working on LMFP modelling/testing and electrochemical-thermal-mechanical coupling in large format cells, respectively, both with industry partners.

 Faraday Institution conference 2024